On the 28th March 2017 President Trump signed an Executive Order:

 So let’s meet it for them.

-Then at least, the backward steps of the Trump Administration will be negated until a sane, logical government, that bases its decisions on scientific advice wins the next election.
+Then, at least, the backward steps of the Trump Administration will be negated until it sees the light and steps up to its duty of leadership, or a sane and logical government that bases its decisions on scientific advice wins the next election.

 Of course, it would be a little easier to simply leave the Clean Power Plan in place…but we've got your back Don.